UC Berkeley School Of Law: Tips And Insights For Your Legal Career

 What’s The UC Berkeley School Of Law Acceptance Rate?

 UC Berkeley School of Law acceptance rate changes from year to year, although it usually is relatively low and extremely competitive.
-The 2024 incoming class had a 17.3% acceptance rate based on the most recent statistics that were available.
-This indicates that only a small proportion of the thousands of applicants to UC Berkeley Law that year got accepted.
-Now you know about the UC Berkeley School of Law acceptance rate.
+According to the 2025 ABA 509 Report, the acceptance rate is approximately 14.8-17.3%.
+This indicates that only a small proportion of the thousands of applicants to UC Berkeley Law each year are accepted.

 What GPA Is Required For Berkeley Law School?

-Remember that prestigious law school evaluates applicants based on a variety of criteria in addition to GPA, including LSAT scores, letters of recommendation, employment experience, extracurriculars, and personal statements.
-On the whole, the admissions committee seeks applicants that show great academic potential, leadership qualities, and a desire to have an impactful career in the legal field.
+Remember that this prestigious law school evaluates applicants based on a variety of criteria in addition to GPA, including LSAT/GRE scores, letters of recommendation, work experience, extracurriculars, and personal statements.
+Overall, the admissions committee seeks applicants who show great academic potential, leadership qualities, and a desire to have an impactful career in the legal field.

 Is Berkeley Law Ivy League?